Quick summary

 Section 01

 Fertility awareness is a set of tracking methods that use cycle information, cervical mucus, basal body temperature, and timing patterns to estimate when fertility is more likely.
+People use it to understand fertile days and compare the pattern against a calculator estimate.

 Section 02